Joan-Eleanor system: Design and development

 The Joan-Eleanor system was developed from late 1942 onwards for the US Office of Strategic Services (OSS) by DeWitt R. Goddard and Lt.
 Cmdr.
 Stephen H. Simpson, with some contributions from mobile radio pioneer Alfred J. Gross.
-It is said to have been named for Goddard's wife's Eleanor, and a WAC Major of Simpson's acquaintance named Joan.
+It is said to have been named for Goddard's wife Eleanor, and a WAC Major of Simpson's acquaintance named Joan Marshall.

 The initial design work was performed at RCA's laboratories in Riverhead, New York, and the production units produced by Citizens Radio of Cleveland, Freed Radio Corporation of New York City, Dictagraph Corporation of New York, and the Signal-U Manufacturing Company.
-Most of the testing was carried out in the United States and some at Bovington, England, beginning in July 1944, to refine the equipment.The first operational use occurred later that year.
+Most of the testing was carried out in the United States and some at Bovington, England, beginning in July 1944, to refine the equipment.
+The first operational use occurred later that year.

 The system was classified as top secret by the US military and was not declassified until 1976.